voborgus/lmru--tech/content/en/opensource.md

 Here is the instruction for the teams what to do in order to open up the project.

-## Three steps to Open source your code
+## Three steps to open source your code

 {{< blocks/section color="white" >}}
 {{% blocks/feature icon="fa-dice-one" title="Step 1" %}}